-This feature is created to simplify the Sale Order process for e-Commerce channels.
-Routing zones are specified as per which are mapped to specific inventory locations.
-Once an order is made through the sales channel, the system will automatically find the item in a retailers inventory nearest to the provided shipping location and get the product to the customer.
+This feature simplifies the sales order process for e-Commerce channels.
+Routing zones which are mapped to specific inventory locations can be specified.
+Once an order is made through the sales channel, the system will automatically find the item in a retailer's inventory nearest to the provided shipping location and get the product to the customer.
 See Order Routing for more information.

 Units of Measure